R0gue-one/convin-assignment/README.md

 # Expense Sharing Web App
 ## About
-This backend service is designed for a Daily Expenses Sharing Application.
+This backend service is designed for a Daily Expenses Sharing Application (Assignment for Convin AI).

 The app allows users to add expenses and split them using three different methods: exact amounts, percentages, and equal splits.
-It also provides features to manage users, validate inputs, and generate downloadable balance sheets for individual and overall expenses.
+It also provides features to manage users, validate inputs, and generate downloadable balance sheets.

+Front-end is only partially working.
 ## Features

 - **User Management**
   - User registration and authentication
   - User profile management with email, name, and mobile number
+  - Add Friends to share expenses between them

 - **Expense Management**
   - Add new expenses